Mount Liberty and Mount Flume via Liberty Springs Trail

 Trail: Liberty Springs Trail > Franconia Ridge Trail

-Mount Liberty (4,459’) and Mount Flume (4,327’) are two 4,000-footers usually hiked together.
-It can be hiked as a loop or out and back, and both are about the same mileage.
-Park at the Flume visitor center in the furthest parking lot and get ready to hike!
+Since Mount Liberty and Mount Flume are neighbors, they are usually hiked together.
+It can be hiked as a loop or out-and-back, and both are about the same mileage and begin near the Flume Visitor Center.

 Mount Liberty and Mount Flume Hike via Liberty Springs Trail Guide